axelerant/testimonials-widget/readme.txt

 Testimonials Widget Premium extends the Testimonials Widget plugin with additional selection options, caching, shortcodes and more.
 [Purchase Testimonials Widget Premium](http://aihr.us/wordpress/testimonials-widget-premium/) plugin for WordPress.
 In using it, You'll not be sorry.

+* Alternate destinations for "Read more" links
+* Built-in update notification
 * Caching of testimonials queries and content to decrease server load time improve page loading speed by 1/10 to 1/2 a second
-* Deletes old cache entries automatically
+* Deletes old and related testimonial cache entries automatically
-* Deletes related cache entries on testimonial update
+* Disable caching for widget, shortcode or theme functions
 * Excerpts for widget view, with read more link to complete testimonial
-* Filters for caching control, text replacement and more
+* Filters for caching and more link control, text replacement, and more
-* Optional alternate destinations for "Read more" links
-* Optionally disable caching for widget, shortcode or theme functions
-* Optionally prevent duplicate testimonials on a page
+* Prevent duplicate testimonials when using multiple testimonial instances
-* Optionally show excerpts with single view
-* Read more links on testimonials exceeding the character limit
+* Read more links for testimonials exceeding the character limit
-* Select only testimonials with images
-* Select testimonials of arbitrary maximum and minimum length
+* Select only testimonials with images or of arbitrary maximum and minimum length
 * Shortcodes and theme functions for testimonials count and testimonial link list
-* Update notification for automatic upgrading
+* Show excerpts with single view
 * WPML compatible

 [Buy Testimonials Widget Premium](http://aihr.us/wordpress/testimonials-widget-premium/) plugin for WordPress.